couchbaselabs/GrocerySync-Android/README.md

 ## Prequisites

-* Install Android Studio
+* Install Android Studio version 0.1.3 or later

 ## Getting the code

 * `git clone git@github.com:couchbaselabs/GrocerySync-Android.git`

-_Note_: it is important to leave the directory name as the default, otherwise it could mess up the Android Studio IDE
+_Note_: it is important to leave the directory name as the default, otherwise it could confuse the Android Studio IDE

 ## Configure Android SDK location